vanganoor/CardShuffler/README.md

 A random number is generated between 0 and 51 and two card positions are swapped.

 The third for loop is used to display the first seven cards in the new pack.

+# Test cases:
+Listed some test cases in the testcases.txt file